 Getting a degree isn’t easy.
-Sometimes it doesn’t take much for your grades to dip; a couple of bad assignments, a tough lecturer who grades harshly or an exam question that seems impossible to answer.
+Sometimes it doesn’t take much for your grades to dip; a couple of bad assignments, mitigating circumstances, a tough lecturer who grades harshly or an exam question that seems impossible to answer.

 It’s well-known that many employers look for graduates with a 2.1 degree classification or higher.
 For those that end up with a 2.2, it can feel like your hard work was for nothing and your career prospects aren’t looking great.
 This isn’t the case!

-Jobs with a 2.2 degree are out there
+2.2 degree graduate jobs are out there

 Employers are becoming more open minded